polarweasel/blog/content/posts/keynote-protip-two-start-slides.md

 From Tim Bray (read the rest, too):

-> The time starts counting when you hit â€œnext slideâ€ for the first time; not when you hit â€œPlayâ€ on the slide show.
-Now, in many cases, when the audience comes into the room, you want to have your title slide showing so they know theyâ€™re in the right room.
+> The time starts counting when you hit "next slide" for the first time; not when you hit "Play" on the slide show.
+Now, in many cases, when the audience comes into the room, you want to have your title slide showing so they know they're in the right room.
 >
 > Thus the recommendation.
-So you walk up to the podium, hit â€œNext Slideâ€ and because there are two copies of the title, the screen doesnâ€™t change, but the time clock starts counting.
+So you walk up to the podium, hit "Next Slide" and because there are two copies of the title, the screen doesn't change, but the time clock starts counting.